rawildman/platoengine/README.md

 <p align="center"><img src="https://github.com/platoengine/platoengine/blob/develop/figures/plato_logo_simple.png" width="400"/></p>

 # Description
-Plato is design to enable collaborations with academia, national labs and industries by providing open-source tools for optimization-based design.
+Plato is designed to enable collaborations with academia, national labs and industries by providing open-source tools for optimization-based design.
 Plato also provides interfaces to enable plug-n-play insertion of external modeling, analysis and optimization tools.
-Plato comes with a multi-physics finite element solver suited for optimization, algorithms for gradient-based and gradient-free optimization, and many other tools to enable an unique design experience.
+Plato comes with a multi-physics finite element solver suited for optimization, algorithms for gradient-based and gradient-free optimization, and many other tools to enable a unique design experience.

 # Getting Started